JLX0/auto_research/docs_source/source/index.rst

 *AutoResearch* is a framework designed to simplify and accelerate academic research tasks.
 It offers a **modular and extensible architecture** to help researchers, developers, and academics efficiently search, organize, summarize, and analyze academic papers.

 Key Features
 ------------

-- :doc:`Automated Paper Search <_examples_gallery/explain_a_paper>`
+- :doc:`Automated Paper Search <_examples_gallery/search_papers>`
   - Search for academic papers using keywords and retrieve metadata from Google Scholar, Semantic Scholar, and arXiv.

-- :doc:`Paper Organization and Filtering <tutorial/02_configuration>`
-  - Organize and filter papers based on combined scores (citation count and recency).
+Organize results by relevance or date, apply filters, and save articles to a specified folder.

-- :doc:`Paper Summarization <tutorial/03_optimization_algorithms>`
+- :doc:`Paper Summarization <_examples_gallery/summarize_a_paper>`
-  - Extract key sections (abstract, introduction, discussion, conclusion) and generate summaries using GPT models.
+  - Summarize individual papers or all papers in a folder.
+Extract key sections (abstract, introduction, discussion, conclusion) and generate summaries using GPT models.
+Track and display the total cost of summarization.

-,
+- :doc:`Explain a Paper with LLMs <_examples_gallery/explain_a_paper>`
+  - Interactively explain concepts, methodologies, or results from a selected paper using LLMs.
+Supports user queries and detailed explanations of specific sections.

-- :doc:`Code Availability Check <tutorial/04_parallelization>`
+- :doc:`Code Availability Check <_examples_gallery/get_github_link>`
   - Check for GitHub links in papers and validate their availability.

-- :doc:`Cost Tracking <tutorial/05_visualization>`
-  - Track API usage costs for summarization and code availability checks.
+- :doc:`Topic-to-Survey Automation <_examples_gallery/top_to_survey>`
+  - Convert a topic or research question into a comprehensive survey of relevant papers.
+Generate keywords, retrieve articles, summarize content, and optionally check code availability.
+Organize and zip results for easy access.

-Basic Concepts
+Basic Example
 --------------

-Here are some basic terms used in *AutoResearch*:

-- **Combined Score**: A metric to rank papers based on citation count and recency.
-- **Threshold Filtering**: Filter papers based on rank (top N papers) or score (minimum combined score).
-- **Metadata Management**: Store and retrieve metadata (e.g., paper details, summaries) in JSON files.

-Below is a sample code to demonstrate how *AutoResearch* can be used:

 .. code-block:: python